KeyCode handles key presses. You have a TextBox control on your Windows Forms application and need to detect Enter. With KeyCode, we can detect keys.

 Example 2.
 Here is the code that detects when Enter is pressed.
 Keys is an enumeration, and it stores special values for many different keys pressed.
 KeyCode must be compared to Keys.

 Summary.
-Here we saw how to use KeyCode in the KeyDown event to check against the Keys enumeration to detect the Enter key.
-You can also check many other keys.
+We used KeyCode in the KeyDown event to check against the Keys enumeration to detect the Enter key.
+It is possible to check many other keys.

 Dot Net Perls is a collection of tested code examples.
 Pages are continually updated to stay current, with code correctness a top priority.